Internship within a CARE Partnership

 CARE has long-term partnerships with several community organizations including Crossroads

 Community Services, CitySquare, Habitat for Humanity, and the North Texas Food Bank.

 Each semester there is opportunity for students to create a tailored internship experiences

 for class credit.
 Students interested in careers in health (including mental health), health policy or economic policy are highly encouraged to apply.
 Additionally, Spanish speaking students or students

 wishing to gain practical experience using Spanish would be excellent candidates for this opportunity.
-Please see Dr. Tammy Leonard for more information about current internship opportunities.
+Please see Dr. Carla Pezzia for more information about current internship opportunities.

 Below is a list of UD students who have interned through CARE and their research products.

 - Greg Pimental (Economics) interned at Crossroads: “Crossroads Community Services Economic